Smrečany – Our Lady Church

 Architecture

-Inside, the presbytery was topped with a cross-rib vault over a single bay, while the nave was covered with a timber flat ceiling, decorated with Gothic-Renaissance paintings from the beginning of the 16th century.
+Inside, the chancel was topped with a cross-rib vault over a single bay, while the nave was covered with a timber flat ceiling, decorated with Gothic-Renaissance paintings from the beginning of the 16th century.
 They depict plant motifs as well as the struggle of St. George with the dragon or hunting a bear.
 On the north wall of the nave there is a painting of St. Helena and Barbara, and three other saints next to them: Margaret, Dorothy and Catherine.
 The Virgin Mary was painted closer to the chancel arch, and the apostle with a book in its northern part.
 On the northern wall of the chancel, St. John the Evangelist was ilustrated.
 The painting was also placed on the tympanum of the southern portal.

 Current state